 Correct installation will make or break (literally) a pump rebuild.

 These early pumps are much maligned and misunderstood.
-It would seem easier to install a new C / 912 pump than go through the work of correctly installing the A pump.
+It would seem easier to install a new C / 912 or a electric fuel pump than go through the work of correctly installing the A pump.

 All important here is the use of gaskets as shims.